Energy in the Home

 Unfortunately, energy scams have become increasingly common, and it is essential to be aware of them to avoid being caught out.
 Scammers often impersonate legitimate energy/ retrofitting companies and offer deals that appear too good to be true.
 They may request personal or financial information or even attempt to gain access to your home.
 To safeguard yourself, always verify the identity of the caller or company before disclosing any information or granting access to your property.
 If you are uncertain, you can contact your energy supplier directly using the phone number on your bill or their official website or the Thanet District Council’s Home Energy Team.
 Remember that it is better to be cautious than to risk being defrauded, and if something seems suspicious, report it immediately.

 Solar Together is a bulk discount scheme that reduces the cost of installing solar electricity panels (PV) and/or battery storage for Thanet residents.
 It is delivered by Solar Together and is available to all homeowners.
 Please note that the current registration period for the scheme has closed as of May 27th, 2023.
 However, you can still register your interest online for future updates.
 Thanet District Council has partnered with iChoosr Ltd to bring this scheme to homeowners in Thanet.
 If you are interested in exploring solar energy options or staying informed about upcoming programs, please visit solartogether.co.uk to register your interest.

 Winter Warmth grant

 You can apply for the Winter Warmth grant to provide heating or insulation if someone in your household is over 60 years of age with a long-term health condition.
 Households with children aged under five can apply under specific circumstances.
 This grant is subject to repayment conditions if you later sell your property.
 Find out more at thanet.gov.uk.

-Boiler Replacement scheme
+Boiler Upgrade scheme